Zero agent-side choice

 The two approaches are complementary. remnic-hermes also

-ambient case; explicit tools handle the intentional case.
+case; explicit tools handle the intentional case.

 Recall is structural, not tool-based.
 The MemoryProvider hook fires before every LLM call, regardless of what the model decides.